Review last updated February 2017 following Liftoff release 0.8.2

 Recommended for: Intermediate users who want to race with friends and want a strong community presence.

 Props: Usable through Steam, large community support with frequent updates, huge amount of customization options, multiplayer, great feeling of flight.
+Recently added 3D flight mode support.

 Slops: Multiplayer games can be hard to find.
 Transmitter binding can be difficult.
 UI and options features need work.
 Track boundary limitations can be frustrating.
 More expensive than other simulators.